TabLeak: Tabular Data Leakage in Federated Learning: Experimental Evaluation

-\paragraph{General Results against FedSGD} In \cref{table:rec_label_no_label} we present the results of our strong attack \OurMethod{} against FedSGD training, together with two ablation experiments, each time removing either the pooling (no pooling) or the softmax component (no softmax).
+\paragraph{General Results against FedSGD} In \cref{table:rec_label_no_label} we present the results of \OurMethod{} against FedSGD training, together with two ablation experiments, each time removing either the pooling (no pooling) or the softmax component (no softmax).
 We compare our results to the baselines introduced above, on batch sizes $8, 16, 32, 64$, and $128$, once assuming knowledge of the true labels (top) and once using labels reconstructed by the method of \citet{Geng2021} (bottom).
 Notice that the noisy label reconstruction only influences the results for lower batch sizes, and manifests itself mostly in higher variance in the results.
-It is also worth to note that for batch size $8$ (and lower, see \cref{appendix:all_main_results}) all attacks can recover almost all the data, exposing a trivial vulnerability of FL on tabular data.
-In case of larger batch sizes, even up to $128$, \OurMethod{} can recover a significant portion of the client's private data, well above random guessing, while the baseline Cosine attack fails to do so, demonstrating the necessity of a domain tailored attack.
-In a later paragraph, we show how we can further improve our reconstruction on this batch size and extract subsets of features with $>90\%$ accuracy using the entropy.
-Further, the results on the ablation attacks demonstrate the effectiveness of each attack component, both providing a non-trivial improvement over the baseline attack that is preserved when combined in our strongest attack.
-Demonstrating generalization beyond Adult, we include our results on the German Credit, Lawschool Admissions, and Health Heritage datasets in \cref{appendix:full_fedsgd_results_on_all_datasets}, where we also outperform the Cosine baseline attack by at least $10\%$ on batch size $32$ on each dataset.
+Further, we find that for batch size $8$ (and lower, see \cref{appendix:all_main_results}) most attacks reveal close to all the private data, exposing a trivial vulnerability of tabular FL of high concern.
+In case of larger batch sizes, even up to $128$, \OurMethod{} can uncover a significant portion of the client's private data, well above random guessing, while the attacks of \citet{Zhu2019} and \citet{Geiping2020} fail to do so, demonstrating the necessity of a domain tailored attack when evaluating the privacy threat.
+Further, the results on the ablation attacks demonstrate the effectiveness of each attack component, both providing non-trivial improvements over the baseline attacks that are preserved when combined in \OurMethod{}.
+Demonstrating generalization beyond Adult, we include our results on the German Credit, Lawschool Admissions, and Health Heritage datasets in \cref{appendix:full_fedsgd_results_on_all_datasets}, where we also improve on the state-of-the-art by at least $12.7\% - 14.5\%$ on batch size $32$ on each dataset and up to $21.8\%$ on other batch sizes.
+As Inverting Gradients~\citep{Geiping2020} dominates Deep Gradient Leakage~\citep{Zhu2019} in almost all settings in \cref{table:rec_label_no_label}, we omit the attack of \citet{Zhu2019} from further comparisons.